nerves-networking/whenwhere/README.md

 [whenwhere.nerves-project.org](https://whenwhere.nerves-project.org).
 The server
 provides a highly available endpoint that is inexpensive to maintain.
 Of course, this is an open source project and no uptime guarantees are being made.
-Luckily, the source is available here to set one up yourself.
+Luckily, the source is available here so that you can set one up yourself.

 Why does this project exist?
 We were defeated by captive portals tricking devices that they had Internet when they didn't.